ayadgu/VocabularyBuilder/README.md

 ## Features
 - Supports epub, mobi, and pdf formats.
-- Identifies difficult words based on a chosen criteria.
 - Creates markdown files for easy learning and reference.

 ## Getting Started